 I’ve written about my love for their sandwiches…I mean sanguiches from Sanguich de Miami before.
 They’ve launched some sauces.
 I bought all four, but I’m particularly enamored with El Original.

-Joe Carollo targets Sanguich
+Joe Carollo targets Sanguich de Miami

 Even during the Gay8 Festival, the poor folks at Sanguich can’t catch a break.
 You know how it is when someone has it out for you; Joe Carollo should be ashamed of himself.

 The situation painted a troubling picture of the abuse of political power.
-Commissioner Carollo’s actions seemed to be driven more by personal grievances than a commitment to resolving property disputes through proper channels.
+Commissioner Carollo’s actions seemed driven more by personal grievances than a commitment to resolving property disputes through proper channels.
 Sanguich, a beloved establishment in the community, found itself caught in the crossfire of a political battle that had little to do with its operations.